Fraudulent Transfer Claims: LBOs and Sec. 546(e), Law Partner Profit Clawbacks, Jurisdiction, and Limiting Damages

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss cutting edge topics in fraudulent transfer litigation, including shareholder clawbacks in leveraged buyout transactions, clawbacks of law firm partner “unfinished business profits,” limiting damages in fraudulent transfer recoveries, and an overview of the Supreme Court's ruling in Bellingham/Arkison.
+This CLE course will discuss cutting edge topics in fraudulent transfer litigation, including shareholder clawbacks in leveraged buyout transactions, clawbacks of law firm partner “unfinished business profits,” limiting damages in fraudulent transfer recoveries, and an overview of the Supreme Court's ruling in Bellingham/Arkison.

 - Leveraged buy-out transactions and the limitations of Section 546(e) safe harbors (Tribune)